massygh/holbertonschool-simple_shell/README.md

-# Projet de Shell Simple
+# Simple Shell Project

-## Présentation
+## Overview

-Ce projet vise à créer un shell simple reproduisant les fonctionnalités de base du shell Unix.
-Le shell est conçu pour exécuter des commandes, gérer des processus et gérer la redirection des entrées/sorties.
+This project aims to create a simple shell that emulates the basic functionalities of the Unix shell.
+The shell is designed to execute commands, manage processes, and handle I/O redirection.

-## Tâches du Projet
+## Project Tasks

 ### 0. README, man, AUTHORS
-- **Fichiers :**
+- **Files:**
-    - `README.md` : Aperçu, compilation, tests et détails de soumission.
+    - `README.md`: Overview, compilation, testing, and submission details.
-    - `man_1_simple_shell` : Page de manuel pour le shell.
+    - `man_1_simple_shell`: Manual page for the shell.
-    - `AUTHORS` : Liste des contributeurs.
+    - `AUTHORS`: List of contributors.

-### 1. Betty serait fière
+### 1. Betty would be proud
-- **Description :** Écrire un code qui réussit les vérifications de style Betty.
+- **Description:** Write code that passes the Betty checks.
-- **Fichiers :**
+- **Files:**
-    - Fichiers de code à écrire en suivant le style Betty.
+    - Code files to be written following Betty style.

 ### 2. Simple shell 0.1
-- **Description :** Écrire un interpréteur de ligne de commande UNIX.
+- **Description:** Write a UNIX command line interpreter.
-- **Usage :** `simple_shell`
+- **Usage:** `simple_shell`
-- **Fonctionnalités :**
+- **Features:**
-    - Afficher une invite et attendre que l'utilisateur saisisse une commande.
+    - Display a prompt and wait for the user to type a command.
-    - L'invite est affichée à nouveau après chaque exécution de commande.
+    - The prompt is displayed again after each command execution.
-    - Les lignes de commande sont simples, sans fonctionnalités avancées.
+    - Command lines are simple, no advanced features.
-    - Gérer les erreurs et la condition de "fin de fichier".
+    - Handle errors and "end of file" condition.
-    - Une exécution non trouvée résulte en un message d'erreur.
+    - Executable not found results in an error message.

 ### 3. Simple shell 0.2
-- **Description :** Améliorer le shell pour gérer les lignes de commande avec des arguments.
+- **Description:** Enhance the shell to handle command lines with arguments.

 ### 4. Simple shell 0.3
-- **Description :** Étendre le shell pour gérer le PATH et éviter les appels inutiles à `fork`.
+- **Description:** Extend the shell to handle the PATH and avoid unnecessary `fork` calls.
-- **Exemples :**
+- **Examples:**
     ```bash
     $ ./shell_0.3
     :) /bin/ls